openclimatedata/unfccc-detailed-data-by-party/README.md

 > The secretariat has completed the upgrade of all nine modules of the GHG data interface on 8 November 2019.

 However, newer data is available.
-The current release contains all data available at December 8th 2020.
+The current release contains all data available at April 27th 2021.

 Note also the following footnotes from the data interface: